-Welcome to the JVA sponsored blog on starting a volleyball only facility.
-This blog features stories about volleyball facilities all over the country and club directors provide their advice and guidance to help others who are looking to take this step to grow junior volleyball in their area, while also growing their business.
+Welcome to the JVA sponsored blog on starting and operating a volleyball facility.
+This blog features stories about volleyball facilities all over the country.
+JVA Club Directors provide advice and guidance to help others who are looking to take this step to grow junior volleyball in your region, while also growing your business.

 Wednesday, August 15, 2012